Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Ablation Study

 \subsection{Number of Augmentation Batches}

+To determine the contribution of augmentation to ANDA, we compared results with and without augmentation, i.e., $\mathcal{S}$ includes one sample $\{x_{adv}^{(t)}\}$ or $n$ samples $\{\text{AUG}_i(x_{adv}^{(t)})\}_{i=1}^n$, respectively.
+Figure~\ref{fig:ablation_merge}~(a) illustrates that batch augmentation significantly boosts performance in various black-box models.
+The main reason is that augmentation introduces stochasticity into the iterative optimization procedure, forming a SGA procedure which help to characterize the asymptotic Gaussian distributions that effectively enhances the robustness of the results.

-Furthermore, we did analysis of the impacts of augmented batch number $n$.
-We collected the ASRs of ANDA with different $n$, see the dashed lines in Figure~\ref{fig:enable_accu_all}.
-Given the attack performance and computational overhead, we vary the augmented batch number $n$, which are the perfect squares of translated pixels of one dimension between 4 and 49.
-We obverse that, to some extent, the overall attack performance improves with the increase of $n$.
-Nevertheless, there is a significant drop in performance at $n = 16$ and $36$.
-This is probably due to the absent of the original image in the augmented batches.
+Furthermore, we analyzed the impact of varying the augmented batch number $n$.
+Considering both the attack performance and computational overhead, we adjusted $n$ to represent the perfect squares of the number of translated pixels in one dimension, ranging from 4 to 49 (refer detailed augmentation implementation in Section~\ref{sec:augmax}).
+We observe from Figure~\ref{fig:enable_accu_all} that the overall attack performance generally improves with an increase in $n$.